 Contested and/or Personal Appearance Ex Parte Applications

-Contested Ex Parte Applications, or those where counsel wishes to see the Judge, will be heard by reservation only, Tuesday and Friday, at 8:45 a.m.
+Contested Ex Parte Applications, or those where counsel wishes to see the Judge, will be heard by reservation only, Tuesday at 10:30 a.m. and Friday at 8:45 a.m.
 Moving papers, and declarations, must be filed in the business office by 10:00 a.m. the day preceding the hearing.
 A reservation may be obtained by coming into the business office and submitting the Probate Ex Parte Coversheet (PR-136) with an ex parte petition and order.
 There is a limit on the number of reservations.
 The court will not hear contested matters unless the moving papers show extraordinary circumstances.
 See San Diego Court Rule 4.7.6 (L).

 Parties appearing ex parte must serve the application, or any written opposition, on all other appearing parties at the first reasonable opportunity.
 Absent exceptional circumstances, no hearing shall be conducted unless such service has been made.